codygreen/llm_api_server/objective5/README.md

 ## Conclusion

-In this lab, we examined how to leverage NGINX to provide authorization for our AI model's API to limit access to only our intended users.
-Now that we have rate limiting and authorization implemented to protect our model, we are ready to perform inference training.
+In this lab, we've undertaken a crucial step in fortifying the security of our AI model's API by implementing authorization through NGINX, ensuring that access is restricted to our intended users only.
+By combining rate limiting and authorization measures, we've established a robust defense mechanism to protect our model from potential threats and unauthorized access.
+With these security measures in place, we can confidently proceed to the next stage of our journey: leveraging our AI model's API to streamline inference training.

-In the next section, we will examine how to leverage our AI Model's API to make inference training easier.
+In the upcoming section, we will explore how to harness the capabilities of our API to facilitate easier and more efficient inference training, unlocking new possibilities for model optimization and performance enhancement.
+This integration represents a pivotal moment in our deployment process, marking the convergence of security, accessibility, and functionality to drive innovation and progress in our AI-driven endeavors.

 [objective 6 lab guide](../objective6/README.md)